huaweicloud/terraform-provider-huaweicloud/docs/resources/evs_volume.md

 * `auto_renew` - (Optional, String) Specifies whether auto renew is enabled.
   Valid values are **true** and **false**.

+* `server_id` - (Optional, String, ForceNew) Specify the server ID to which the cloudvolume is to be mounted.
+  After specifying the value of this field, the cloudvolume will be automatically attached on the cloudserver.
+  The charging_mode of the created cloudvolume will be consistent with that of the cloudserver.
+  Currently, only ECS cloudservers are supported, and BMS bare metal cloudservers are not supported yet.
+  Changing this creates a new disk.

 ## Attribute Reference

 In addition to all arguments above, the following attributes are exported: